Fast and Efficient Parallel Sampling Using Higher Order Langevin Dynamics: Introduction

-\paragraph{Organization.} The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:prelim} introduces the notation and assumptions that will be used throughout.
-We then develop the higher-order Langevin dynamics in Section~\ref{Sec: Higher_Order_Langevin_Dynamics}, and present the discretization scheme in Section~\ref{sec:discretization}.
-Our main convergence results are stated in Section~\ref{sec:main}, with a brief outline of the proof strategy given in Section~\ref{sec:proof_outline}.
+We then develop the higher-order Langevin dynamics and present the discretization scheme in Section~\ref{Sec: Higher_Order_Langevin_Dynamics}.
+Our main convergence results are stated in Section~\ref{sec:main}, with a brief outline of the proof strategy.
 Finally, Section~\ref{sec:discussion} concludes with a discussion, and technical lemmas are deferred to the appendix.